tytydraco/yessleep/out/My_dad_was_lost_at_sea_and_so_I_had_to_miss_AA_to_settle_his_affairs_Now_strange_things_are_happening_in_my_hometown.md

 I opened Betty’s carrier and to my surprise, she didn't come out.
 Instead, she huddled in the back of the carrier in a tiny black ball, the slitted pupils of her yellow eyes wide and on guard.

 It was as if I were looking at a different cat than the one I came here with.
-Betty was the most trusting living thing I’d ever met.

- The night Jenny bailed me out, she padded up to me like we were old friends, and in a world full of weirdos who did nasty things to cats, I couldn’t justify killing myself and leaving her on that bridge.
-There wasn't an ounce of that confidence now.
+The night Jenny bailed me out, Betty padded up to me like we were old friends, and in a world full of weirdos who did nasty things to cats, I couldn’t justify killing myself and leaving her on that bridge.
+There wasn't an ounce of that usual confidence in her now.

-“It’s only for a week,” I assured her.
+“It’s only for a week,” I assured.
 “Then we never have to see this place again.”

 I reached in and rubbed her cheek with the back of my fingers.
 She leaned into my touch, but still refused to come out.